MWzniak/car_price_prediction/README.md

 This notebook is a cleaned and reduced version of code I used to complete my university assignment - create and document econometric (OLS) model.
 I decided to explain the pricing of used cars in my motherland, Poland.
 There are some cool plots and statistical test.
 There are also 5 different OLS models created with statsmodels.
 The final model is being graphically diagnosed with a cool package lmdiag.

+Data comes from https://www.kaggle.com/datasets/bartoszpieniak/poland-cars-for-sale-dataset and was webscraped by https://github.com/pt3k.